tg4web/t-cad/README.md

 2. Use `git clone` to clone the repo into your documents folder.

 3. Navigate into the `t-cad` folder.
+4. Run `npm install` to install dependencies.
-4. Use `npm run build` to compile the application locally.
+5. Run `npm run build` to compile the application locally.
-5. After the application is successfully compiled, run `npm run start` to start the server.
+6. After the application is successfully compiled, run `npm run start` to start the server.
-6. Nagivate to `http://localhost:3000` in your browser to access the application.
+7. Nagivate to `http://localhost:3000` in your browser to access the application.

 ## Want to contribute?